 A.) Hmm.
-I’m not sure there’s all that much about the process of writing itself (beyond what I said above, about characters and their relevance to real life), but certainly the process of getting published hasn’t gone the way “they” said it would.
-I worked on my craft, I sold short stories to tiny publications and then to larger, better-paying ones; I even had an agent for a while; but we parted ways without her having sold a novel.
+I’m not sure there’s all that much about the process of writing itself, beyond what I said above, about characters and their relevance to real life; but certainly the process of getting published hasn’t gone the way “they” said it would (which is what led to my editing the anthology The Usual Path to Publication—because there IS no usual path).
+I worked on my craft, I sold short stories to tiny publications and then to larger, better-paying ones; I even had an agent for a while, but we parted ways without her having sold a novel.

 10.)
 You had an unusual childhood.
 How has that experience affected your writing?

 A.) I spent my elementary school years living on a back-to-the-land commune in northern California.
 That experience gave me the setting for Eel River, and some of the details (though the monster, not to mention the story itself, is totally invented).

 The biggest part of that, as I mentioned, was the lack of TV, or really anything other than books.
 We did have a radio in the car, and eventually a small tape deck in the house which ran on a car battery; but mostly, we had to make our own entertainment.
 And, country life being what it is, my parents and the other adults were often very busy.
 My brother is a whole five years younger than me, so while he’s a great friend now, he was a fairly unsatisfying playmate when we were children.
 We had two board games (Monopoly and Scrabble), and a deck of cards.